 Today I let it go.
 I have found peace with this topic.
-I understand myself better.
+Digging deep, I understand myself better.
 I have wrestled with the parts of me that I am not happy with.
-I work towards correcting that which upsets me.
+The hard work towards correcting that which upsets me.
 I am not done, I have far to go on this Spiritual Journey.
 But on this topic I have some clarity.
 Perhaps my experience will help you as well…

 I am not Religious, but I am Spiritual.
 I heard my grandmother (which today she was born in 1913 – 103 years ago) saying that many times when I was young and I would question the difference between her and my Father’s Mother, a Roman Catholic.

 As an adult I have always struggled with this.
 As I started on this Spiritual Journey of my own, that phrase has been ringing in my ears a lot.
 It is only recently that I think I finally understand what she was saying.

 Let’s start with definitions.
 For this discussion I used the Merriam-Webster’s Learner’s Dictionary defines these words as follows:

 Simple Definition of RELIGION

 : the belief in a god or in a group of gods